-6.13 To extrapolate or bound the range of seismic magnitudes that is represented by the database used in the derivation of the GMPEs, it is necessary to use a corresponding lower seismic magnitude limit.
-The practice has been to combine this lower limit consideration with an engineering concept that is linked to a ground motion level from a seismic magnitude below which no damage would be incurred by the structures, systems, and components important to safety at the nuclear installation.
+6.12.
+To extrapolate or bound the range of seismic magnitudes that is represented by the database used in the derivation of the GMPEs, it is necessary to use a corresponding lower limit for the seismic magnitude.
+The practice has been to combine consideration of this lower limit with an engineering measure that is linked to a ground motion level associated with a seismic magnitude below which no damage would be incurred by the structures, systems and components important to safety at the nuclear installation.
 A seismic magnitude value alone is not the best way of representing damage potential.
-As an alternative to the use of a magnitude measure, the lower bound motion filter may be specified (in terms of an established damage parameter, such as the cumulative absolute velocity, peak ground velocity, instrumental seismic intensity) in conjunction with a specific value of that parameter for which it can be clearly demonstrated that no significant contribution to damage or risk will occur.
-The lower bound motion filter should be selected in consultation with the seismic designer and/or the fragility and safety analyst.
+As an alternative to the use of a magnitude measure, the lower bound motion filter may be specified (in terms of an established damage parameter, such as the cumulative absolute velocity, the peak ground velocity or the instrumental seismic intensity) in conjunction with a specific value of that parameter for which it can be clearly demonstrated that no significant contribution to damage or risk will occur.
+The lower bound motion filter should be selected in to be consistent with the parameters used in the seismic design and in the fragility analysis as well as the safety analysis.

-6.14 Because of the uncertainties, mainly of an epistemic nature, that are involved at each stage of the hazard assessment process, both the assumptions adopted in previous steps and the overall results obtained from the analysis should be evaluated based on available observations and data from actual seismic events, with due consideration of the difference between the short period of data availability and the return period usually adopted for seismic design of nuclear installations.
-This evaluation should be used to check either the consistency of the assumptions or the adequacy of the defined branch of the logic tree, or to assign proper weight in the logic tree.
+6.13.
+Because of the uncertainties, mainly of an epistemic nature, that are involved at each stage of the hazard assessment process, both the assumptions adopted in previous steps and the overall results obtained from the analysis should be evaluated based on available observations and data from actual seismic events, with due consideration given to the difference between the short period of data availability and the return period usually adopted for seismic design of nuclear installations.
+This evaluation should be used to check either the consistency of the assumptions or the adequacy of the defined branch of the logic tree or to assign proper weight in the logic tree.

-6.15 The results of the vibratory ground motion hazard analysis using a probabilistic approach should be consistent with the typical output shown in the Annex.
+6.14.
+The results of the vibratory ground motion hazard analysis using a probabilistic approach should be consistent with the typical output shown in the Annex.

-DETERMINISTIC SEISMIC HAZARD ASSESSMENT
+DETERMINISTIC SEISMIC HAZARD ANALYSIS

-6.16 A deterministic approach is another viable approach for seismic hazard assessment.
-The approach is more simplistic and does not systematically catalogue and model the uncertainty associated with the estimation of all potential earthquakes.
-However, care must be given to select a conservative scenario of the relevant seismic hazards (e.g. a conservative level for the vibratory ground motion hazard) in line with national practice.
-In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with established safety margins within a defense-indepth framework.
-The deterministic approach assumes single individual values (i.e. occurring with a probability of 1) for key parameters, leading to a single value for the result, as defined in IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [10].
+6.15.
+A deterministic approach can be used as an alternative to the probabilistic approach.
+Care should be taken to select a conservative scenario of the relevant seismic hazards (e.g. a conservative level for the vibratory ground motion hazard) in line with national practice.
+In these cases, conservative values of the key hazard parameters should be estimated to define an appropriate design basis for the nuclear installation in accordance with established safety margins in accordance with application of the concept of defence in depth.
+The deterministic approach assumes single individual values (i.e. occurring with a probability of 1) for key parameters, leading to a single value for the result, as defined in IAEA Safety Standards Series No. SSG-3, Development and Application of Level 1 Probabilistic Safety Assessment for Nuclear Power Plants [12].

-6.17 To be meaningful, deterministic seismic hazard assessments are appropriate only for regions where enough appropriate data exists for key parameters.
-If this is not the case, the level of statistical uncertainty implied for each parameter can lead to the use of excessively conservative bounding values that is likely in turn to lead to grossly excessive predictions of seismic hazard levels.
-The main difference between deterministic and probabilistic assessments is that the former does not model parameter uncertainty explicitly; this is an especially important and sometimes dominant consideration in seismic hazard assessments for regions of low seismicity.
+6.16.
+To be meaningful, Deterministic seismic hazard analyses are appropriate only for regions where sufficient appropriate data exist for key parameters.
+If this is not the case, the level of statistical uncertainty implied for each parameter can lead to the use of excessively conservative bounding values, which is likely in turn to lead to grossly excessive predictions of seismic hazard levels.
+The main difference between deterministic analysis and probabilistic analysis is that the former does not employ quantitative statistical methods to explicitly model uncertainties in the parameters; this is an especially important and sometimes dominant consideration in seismic hazard assessments for regions of low seismicity.